LDSSA/curriculum-development/curriculum/01-bootcamp.md

 3. Outlier Detection
     1. Visualy
     2. Using standard deviations from the mean
-    3. Simples techniques to deal with outliers
+    3. Simple techniques to deal with outliers
         1. Delete observations
         2. Log transformation
             1. Visualize the transformation with `plot.hist(logx=True)`
-            2. Log transform column in Pandas
+            2. Log transform a column in Pandas
                 1. `df[col] = np.log(df[col]` or `.assign(col=np.log(df[col])`
                 2. Do not use `.apply()`, because vectorization